kgvinod/node-bash/README.md

 cd to node-bash

-run npm install
+run 'npm install'

-run node app.js
+run 'node app.js'

 Point the browser to localhost:3000

-Run shell commands
+Run shell commands in the browser

 # Possible uses
 Front end UI for shell scripts